nuprl/jankscripten/README.md

 ## Auxiliary Dependencies

-We depend on Rust packages that link with libssl.
-Those packages fail to build unless you have the  libssl headers installed.
-On Ubuntu, run `sudo apt-get install libssl-dev` to install them.
+We depend on Rust packages that link with *libssl* and rely on *pkg-config*.
+Those packages fail to build unless you have the libssl headers and the pkg-config tool installed.
+On Ubuntu, run `sudo apt-get install libssl-dev pkg-config` to install them.

 Building
 ========